tpayne/agentic-ai-adk/samples/GCP/ProcessEngineering/README.md

 # ADK Business Process Architect

 This repo is for hosting a specialized multi-agent suite built on the Google Agent Development Kit (ADK).
-This system automates the lifecycle of business process engineering from defining the initial requirement analysis, to designing a process based on those requirements, testing it to ensure compliance with best industry standards, running simulations of the process to identify potential bottlenecks and then finally, creating a process document hosting the design.
+This system automates the lifecycle of business process engineering from defining the initial requirement analysis to designing a process based on those requirements, testing it to ensure compliance with best industry standards, running simulations of the process to identify potential bottlenecks, and then finally, creating a process document hosting the design.

 **NOTE**
 This ADK sample should be regarded as PoC status only.
 The LLMs can sometimes fail with unpredictable results.